Supervised Multimodal Bitransformers for Classifying Images and Text: Introduction

-Our findings indicate that the proposed multimodal bitransformer model outperforms the naive but highly competitive approach of concatenating pre-trained image features with text-only bitransformer features, even if we put a deeper architecture on top of that model and give it strictly more parameters.
+Our findings indicate that the proposed supervised multimodal bitransformer model outperforms various other competitive fusion techniques, even if we give those strictly more parameters.
 We argue that this is due to the multimodal bitransformer's ability to employ self-attention over both modalities simultaneously, providing earlier and more fine-grained multimodal fusion.

-Concurrently with this work, various self-supervised multimodal architectures have been proposed, such as ViLBERT~\cite{Lu:2019vilbert}, VisualBERT~\cite{Li:2019visualbert}, LXMERT~\cite{Tan:2019lxmert} and VL-BERT~\cite{Su:2019vlbert}.
-Contrary to those architectures, our model relies on nothing but individually pre-trained unimodal encoders, which are subsequently fused in a supervised fashion.
-We show that this straightforward and intuitive approach, which is easy to implement even for existing self-supervised encoders, already obtains impressive improvements.
+We find that our straightforward method approaches or matches multimodally pretrained ViLBERT models on our tasks.
+Put another way, we can match the performance of multimodally pretrained models, without any multimodal pretraining.
+These results show that the proposed method constitutes a powerful baseline for future work in multimodal classification, as it is straightforward to implement, easy to extend (to different modalities, or different encoders) and performs competitively with more sophisticated methods.